samdze/godot-launcher/README.md

 Better documentation will be available in the future.

 ## Documentation
+The first time you open the launcher, the first boot setup will let you map your inputs and choose the language.

-On the GameShell, press Shift + START at any time when an app is open to show the launcher widgets.<br>
+On the GameShell, press SELECT (or any other button you mapped) at any time when an app is open to show the launcher widgets.<br>
 In this state, you can then exit the app, go back to the app, see the time, the approximate remaining battery and the Wi-Fi connection status, tweak screen brightness and audio volume.

 The default Settings app lets you change a few things about the launcher, including input mappings.